monijaman/CI-CD/README.md

 ✅ Solution: Add codestar-connections:UseConnection permission
 Go to IAM > Roles

-Open the role used by CodePipeline (not CodeBuild)
+Open the role used by CodePipeline (not CodeBuild).

 Example: bangla-service-role